rpodgorny/docker-compose-ensure/README.md

 ## Installation
 cd to root project folder and apply this command:
-    python3 setup.py --command-packages=stdeb.command bdist_deb
+    ./makedeb.sh

 That will creates directory 'deb_dist' where .deb file is located.
 Install it.
+Also It will place service file to /usr/lib/systemd/system/, which will cause that user will be able to run this service:
+    systemctl start dockerservices.service
+    systemctl status dockerservices.service
+    systemctl stop dockerservices.service

+    systemctl enable dockerservices.service
+    systemctl disable dockerservices.service

+    systemctl kill dockerservices.service

 ## dockerservices.service
     [Unit]